drana/droid_todoApp/README.md

 The following **additional** features are implemented:

+* [x] The Add new item button is disabled if no text is entered into edit text box.
 * [x] Ability to go back to main screen from edit item screen.

 ## Video Walkthrough